2022 Maurice Revello Tournament squads

 The 2022 Maurice Revello Tournament is an international association football tournament held in Bouches-du-Rhône, France.
 The twelve national teams involved in the tournament were required to register a squad of 23 players; only players in these squads are eligible to take part in the tournament.

+Players in boldface have been capped at full international level at some point in their career.